India, Russia advance arms talks days before Obama trip

 Russian Defence Minister Sergei Shoigu held talks with his Indian counterpart Manohar Parrikar on Wednesday to review the project as well as another ambitious plan to build 400 advanced helicopters in India annually, announced when President Vladimir Putin visited last month.

-New Delhi’s push to get the Russian projects off the ground comes amid preparations to host Obama as the guest of honour at its Republic Day parade on Jan.
+New Delhi’s push to get the Russian projects off the ground comes amid preparations to host Obama as the guest of honor at its Republic Day parade on Jan.
 26.

-India and the United States are ramping up ties, including on defence hardware, where Washington has emerged as one of the country’s top three suppliers.
+India and the United States are ramping up ties, including on defense hardware, where Washington has emerged as one of the country’s top three suppliers.

 But New Delhi has been careful to maintain old ties including those with countries, such as Russia and Iran, that have often put it at odds with the West.

-Russia had stood by India when the United States and its allies had imposed sanctions for its nuclear and missile programmes, said former Indian Army brigadier Gurmeet Kanwal.
+Russia had stood by India when the United States and its allies had imposed sanctions for its nuclear and missile programs, said former Indian Army brigadier Gurmeet Kanwal.

-“India’s acquisition of weapons and defence equipment from Russia has been the most enduring part of the India-Russia strategic partnership,” Kanwal said.
+“India’s acquisition of weapons and defense equipment from Russia has been the most enduring part of the India-Russia strategic partnership,” Kanwal said.

 Relations between Russia and the United States have sunk to their lowest level since the end of the Cold War, mainly because of Moscow’s confrontation with the West over the crisis in Ukraine, during which the West has imposed sanctions on Russia.